rahil627/my-programming-stuff/langs/programming-languages.md

   - a great and excited community
   - composition > inheritance
   - Go's concurrency/threading features
+  - "Where Go shines in simplicity, Rust shines in expressiveness.
+Rust's type system is far ahead of Go's, which allows for a workflow where you model your data almost before the implementation details.
+Code is often more concise.
+The dark side of this is that if you're not disciplined, concise can end up obfuscated.
+Even Python and JS are like this; consider list comprehensions embedded in more list comprehensions vs iterative loops.
+Sometimes I find myself doing things the Go way in Rust, because it's more readable.
+This is an option in Rust, but not the other way around."
   - brace-delimited style
   - pop contemporary features: generics, closure, functional features, type inference, macro, statement as expression…
   - **people seem to really quite like this one**, many new game-frameworks are made with this, and it makes sense, as it has the right features for it